 However, little knowledge of the German language would broaden your opportunities to interact with local people and non-English speaking students.
 It would also enrich your skills and provide better networking opportunities.

 Keep in mind, if you don’t know German at all, you’d be limited to specific foreign language programs that some universities offer.
-What can be expensive, for example the bachelor at private Jacobs University in Bremen will cost you 20,000 EUR per year.
+What can be expensive, for example, the bachelor program at private Jacobs University in Bremen will cost you 20,000 EUR per year.

 Germany is quite an international country, with so many global companies, Germans are more than aware of the importance of an understanding of English, especially in the business world.